Sneferu: Foreign relations

 According to this inscription, Sneferu was able to capture large numbers of people from other nations, make them his prisoners and then add them into his labour force.
 During his raids into Nubia and Libya, he also captured cattle for the sustenance of his massive labour force.
 Such incursions must have been incredibly devastating to the populations of the raided countries, and it is suggested that the campaigns into Nubia may have contributed to the dissemination of the A-Group culture of that region.

 Sneferu's military efforts in ancient Libya led to the capture of 11,000 prisoners and 13,100 head of cattle.
 Aside from the extensive import of cedar (most likely from Lebanon) described above, there is evidence of activity in the turquoise mines on the Sinai Peninsula.
 There would also have been large-scale quarrying projects to provide Sneferu with the stone he needed for his pyramids.

-Sneferu's ancient cedar wood ship Praise of the Two Lands is the first known instance of a ship being referred to by name.